m-lab/website/_pages/ndtmetrics.md

 ## NDT BigQuery Fields, Units, Formulas and Queries

 Internet 2's NDT protocol specifies how to calculate these metrics using the data collected by the NDT test.

-*Upload throughput* is calculated using this formula:

-`HCThruOctetsReceived / Duration`

-and *Download throughput* is calculated using this formula:

-`HCThruOctetsAcked / SndLimTimeRwin + SndLimTimeCwnd + SndLimTimeSnd`

 NDT saves each of the variables that go into these metrics separately, and the values for each are important to know when calculating things like download and upload throughput, and displaying them in the desired format.

+### Units of Measure, Converting to megabits per second (Mbps)

+In the formulas and examples below, it is important to note the units of measure that NDT uses for fields that represent data sent and received, as well as for fields representing durations.

-* HCThruOctetsReceived and HCThruOctetsAcked are a count of bytes
+* **Data sent/recevied** fields are a count of **bytes**
-* Duration is saved in microseconds
+* **Duration** fields are saved in **microseconds**

-When calculating Download or Upload throughput then, we convert the final value to Mbps:
+The formula below shows how we convert our final values to Mbps when calculating Download or Upload throughput, using **8** as a multiplier in our BigQuery clauses:

 ```bash
 1 byte/microsecond * 8 bits/byte =